Draycott, Somerset: History

 There is some evidence of occupation of the site in the Iron Age including an unfinished earthwork enclosure on the hill above Draycott.

 The village was listed in the Domesday Book of 1086 as Draicote, meaning 'The dray shelter' from the Old English dragan and cot.
 Another derivation is from the Brythonic from Tre meaning settlement and Coet meanings woods.

 Geography

 Close to the village is the Draycott Sleights nature reserve which has been designated as a Site of Special Scientific Interest.

 Halesland Airfield is situated just to the north of the village and is home to the Mendip Gliding Club.
 Draycott is still a major strawberry producer and the now-disused railway line that ran through the village was called the Strawberry Line.
+The station opened in 1878 and the line closed in the early 1960s.
 The pub located opposite the old railway station is called The Strawberry Special.

 The A371 road runs north to south through the village's longest axis.
 Despite being classified as an A-road, it significantly narrows at certain points along the southern part of the village and has been the cause of congestion during times of increased traffic flow such as during the summer tourist season.